PyConTH/www/site/pages/pycon-thailand.en.rst

 `Submit Your Talk Proposal <submit-talk>`_

 Quick!
-The deadline for proposals is May 1st.
+The deadline for proposals is 20th April 2018.

 .. raw:: html